HacKanCuBa/blake2signer/README.md

             |       |
             |       |-- DecompressionError: given data could not be decompressed
             |       |
-            |       |-- DecodeError: given data could not be decoded from base64 URL safe
+            |       |-- DecodeError: given data could not be decoded
             |       |
             |       |-- ConversionError: given data could not be converted to bytes
             |